Maternal health is a pro-life issue

 If the lives of women are not valued, they will not receive the care they need.
 And what we must always remain acutely aware of as campaigners, when we look at figures and statistics, is that these numbers and categories alone cannot convey the full horror of young women dying unattended, in terrible fear and agony, leaving behind devastated families and other children whose own survival may well be jeopardised by the loss of a mother.
 In many cultures around the world, the mother is the lynchpin of the family and if she goes, the entire family is shattered.
 We need always to be aware of the human face of this tragedy.

-This is the first in a 4-part series Fiorella is writing for us on maternal health - you can now read Part 2 and Part 3.
+This is the first in a 4-part series Fiorella is writing for us on maternal health - you can now read Part 2, Part 3, and Part 4.